 Laminated doughs can be tricky to do because they require precision in rolling and folding because, if not you can risk having air pockets where butter layers should be which can lead to cooking problems.

 Laminated doughs also take a long time to make because they require a lot of refrigeration between folds.
-Without refrigeration, the butter could soften too much and incorporate it into the dough, which would mean losing the precious layers.
+Without refrigeration, the butter could soften too much and incorporate into the dough, which would mean losing the precious layers.
 In the case of croissant dough, it is even more important to refrigerate the dough between folds because it contains yeast, which will make the dough rise, lose its butter layer definition and create air pockets.

 Puff pastry vs croissant dough: differences in the lamination process

 Puff pastry and croissant dough have different lamination processes.
 While both doughs get laminated, they get different amounts of folds.
 Puff pastry traditionally gets a total of six folds while croissant dough only gets a total of 3 folds.

 Can I use puff pastry to make croissants?